IsmaelHA/OpenSearchThesis/README.md

 - `log_message`: raw log entry
 - `label`: attack type or `normal_log`

-⚠️ Due to imbalance, in create_csv you can **downsample** the normal logs.
+⚠️ Due to imbalance, in create_csv/, there are some scripts to **downsample** normal logs as I did.
 Stratified 80/20 split is used for training/evaluation.

 ---